shamikh-mill/iris-dataset/tensorflow-reference.md

 passing in the operation we want to run.
 - Return values will be tensors, because we're operating on tensors!

+## Loading Data
+1. Can preload into memory (arrays- don't need tf-specific functions, but constrained by available memory), feed data in step by step, or create custom pipeline, tf-specific method.
+2. Use scaling to ensure that we don't have a mix of large and small numbers- MinMaxScaler in sklearn is good for this.
+Use 'fit_transform' to scale training data, and 'trabsform' for testing data

 ## Glossary
 1. Epoch - one full training pass over the dataset.